 - 1. You may require the students to work the lesson alone, then discuss the answers in class. - 2.
-You may work through each question together. - 3.
-If are teaching more than one student, you may allow your students to work a lesson together, and then discuss it with you.
+You may divide the students into groups to work the lesson. - 3.
+You may work through each question as a class. - 4.
+You may assign the lesson for homework rather than using the suggested homework assignment.